 A recent graduate of the University of Queensland, Phoebe Masel completed her Bachelor of Music with First Class Honours under the tutelage of Associate Professor Adam Chalabi.
 She was awarded the University Medal for outstanding academic achievement and also won the UQ Sleath String Prize (2016), the Richard Pollett Memorial String Prize (2016 and 2017) and the 4MBS Musica Viva Sid Page Memorial Prize in Chamber Music (2016 and 2017).

 She was concertmaster of the UQ Pulse Chamber Orchestra and the UQ Symphony Orchestra, and represented UQ at the New York University 2016 Winter Strings Conference.

-As part of the Australian Youth Orchestra she has toured extensively in Australia, Europe and China, and performed with the Tasmanian Symphony Orchestra and the Momentum Ensemble.
-At National Music Camp earlier this year Phoebe was concertmaster of the Bishop Orchestra and led the Porter Chamber Orchestra in 2017.
+Phoebe is currently Principal Second Violin of the Australian Youth Orchestra and has toured extensively with this ensemble through Australia, Europe and China.
+She has performed with the Tasmanian Symphony Orchestra and is a member of the AYO Momentum Ensemble.
+At National Music Camp, Phoebe has been Concertmaster of both the Bishop Orchestra and the Porter Chamber Orchestra.